 - Purchase only legal fireworks.
 What types of fireworks are legal varies from state to state; check local laws for current restrictions.

 - Purchase fireworks from a reputable dealer where they are more likely to have been handled and stored safely.
+These dealers will have a federal explosive license or permit issued by the Bureau of Alcohol, Tobacco, Firearms and Explosives.

 - Purchase fireworks close to the celebration to avoid long-term storage hazards.

-Storing fireworks can be tricky: if stored improperly, they could lose their charge, weaken, or even prematurely ignite.
+Storing fireworks can be tricky.
+If stored improperly, they could lose their charge, weaken, or even prematurely ignite.

 - Store fireworks in a cool, dry, dark location.
+Any sort of humidity or water that comes in to contact with the fireworks can cause damage.

 - Keep stored fireworks away from potential heat sources such as light bulbs, furnaces, engines and other combustible materials.